 Oro had deep experience with integrating eCommerce business systems.
-We find the most popular eCommerce data integration practices include an ERP integration, PIM, CRM, and other systems.
+We find the most popular eCommerce data integration practices include ERP integration, PIM eCommerce, CRM, and other systems.
 Here is a detailed look at each.

 Your ERP contains a wealth of customer, order, inventory, and accounting data.
-Proper integrations enables smooth information flow between systems, improves overall customer experience, and streamlines back-office operations.
+Proper integrations enable smooth information flow between systems, improve overall customer experience, and streamline back-office operations.
 A two-way, bidirectional ERP integration offers benefits, such as:

 - eliminated manual data entry that results in errors and omissions